Yelp/elastalert/docs/source/running_elastalert.rst

 ``es_port`` is the port corresponding to ``es_host``.

+``es_hosts`` is the list of addresses of the nodes of the Elasticsearch cluster where ElastAlert 2 will store data about its state, queries run, alerts, and errors.
+(If you want to half connect to a cluster without a load balancer) Each rule may also use a different Elasticsearch host to query against.

 ``use_ssl``: Optional; whether or not to connect to ``es_host`` using TLS; set to ``True`` or ``False``.